-Be aware that the optimal approach suggests that you prioritize the criteria, not the options.
-If you find yourself prioritizing options, then reverse-engineer by asking WHY—the response will generate the criteria used for the prioritization.
-Also, know that you need to have an agreed upon purpose to facilitate prioritization and resolve arguments.
+Be aware that an optimal approach requires to prioritize the criteria, not the options.
+If you find yourself prioritizing options, then reverse-engineer by asking WHY—the response will generate the criteria or rationale used for the prioritization.
+(Also, know that you need to have an agreed upon purpose to facilitate prioritization and resolve arguments.)

 Method to Facilitate Prioritization

-The following steps should be read with an understanding that the activities and tools used below to facilitate prioritization are detailed elsewhere on this site (Best Practices) and also found in the MG RUSH curriculum.
+The following steps should be read with an understanding that the ‘hot linked’ activities and procedures used below to facilitate prioritization are detailed elsewhere on this site (Best Practices) and also found in the MG RUSH curriculum.
 PowerBall measurements are flexible instruments for measuring anything.
 For simple decision-making, use the following steps:

 - Establish the purpose of the object the team is considering (ie, Purpose of _______ is to . . .
 So that . . .).
 Now you have established WHY this action is important.

 - Build your list of options (eg, Brainstorming).
 Strive for creativity and innovation by encouraging more, even wild ideas.
 Set the list of options aside.

 - Build your list of decision criteria (be prepared to define each “criterion”).

-- Ask the participants if they can live with the remaining options.
+- Ask the participants if they can support the remaining options.
 If someone objects, consider eliminating that particular option if numerous others are satisfactory to everyone.

-- Once your participants can live with the remaining options, you have consensus, however, you don’t yet have your deliverable.
+- Once your participants can support the remaining options, you have consensus, however, you don’t yet have your deliverable.

-- To improve the quality of your decision, unveil the visual legend for PowerBalls and the accompanying definitions, and prioritize the criteria, using the Book-End method.
+- To improve the quality of your decision, unveil the visual legend for PowerBalls.
+Use the economic definitions that are shown.

 - Find the option(s) that best aligns with and support your stated purpose (Step 1).
-Appealing to purpose reveals to the group the most important or mandatory criteria.
+Appealing to the previously built purpose statement confirms the most appropriate or impactful criteria.